elenam/SortingCompetitionMaterials2015/README.md

 Even though you are not modifying anything other than the `sort` method, you still need to submit your entire class: copy the template, rename the Java class to your group number, and change the`sort` method.
 You may use supplementary classes, just don't forget to submit them.
 Make sure to add your names in comments when you submit.

+### Dates:

+*Friday, Oct 9* in class (1pm) is the *preliminary* competition.
+Please send me all your materials no later than 10:30am on Friday.
+This is required for everyone in the class.
+Groups remain anonymous after this phase, but all the solutions (in bytecode) become available.

+We may have a second preliminary competition some time the week of Oct 12.

+*Thursday, Oct 22* in the lab (noon) is the *final* competition.
+All source code is posted immediately after that.
+Those in class will have their names revealed, others may choose to remain anonymous (but the code will still be posted).

+Note that there are several more parts of the Algorithms assignment, including presentations and a write-up.
+Obviously, these are only for students in the class.

 ### System specs

 The language used is Java 8 (as installed in the CSci lab).
 It's ran on a single CPU core.